 Marah and OMS

-Marah’s learned about Overcoming MS through her sister, who is on her journey to recovery from Relapsing Remitting MS and has followed the OMS program since shortly after her diagnosis.
+Marah’s learned about Overcoming MS through her sister, and has followed the Overcoming MS program since shortly after her diagnosis.
 Marah does not have MS, but does have another autoimmune disease.
 She is currently on a quest to heal her body from chronic pain and follows very similar pillars to OMS to feel her best.
 Rest, diet, and minimizing stress have been crucial for her to heal her improperly functioning immune system.

 “The Not-So-Secret Ingredient”